 Time frame: End of intervention.
 The intervention ends when the participant achieves >75% accuracy for labeling 3 sessions in a row (up to 6 months).

-Percent accuracy identifying target words receptively (number of objects correctly identified when target word is named divided by the number of words in the set \[i.e., 4\] times 100)
+Count of participants for whom the intervention is successful based on percent accuracy identifying target words receptively (number of objects correctly identified when target word is named divided by the number of words in the set \[i.e., 4\] times 100) The count of participants indicates the number of participants who exhibited a functional relation indicating greater performance for at least one active intervention condition versus the control condition within the maintenance phase.

 Time frame: Four weeks after the intervention ends